pxlpotion/node-boilerplate/README.md

 - `npm run build`

 NOTES:
-- Gulp runs the `watch` task (aka `npm run dev`) with flag `-- silent` by default to remove all of the cruft in the terminal.
+- Gulp runs the `watch` task (aka `npm run watch`) with flag `-- silent` by default to remove all of the cruft in the terminal.
 This can be removed from the package.json file.
 The `build` task (aka `npm run build` does not run silently, but could...)
 - A production script should be written to handle different deployments and assigned to `npm start`.
 There is no pre-described deployment script included.
 - Any new CLI commands should be "piped" through an NPM script to keep things consistent.
 For example, a new Gulp script should be defined like `"exampleTask" : "gulp exampleTask"` in the scripts section of `package.json` and then run with NPM like `npm run exampleTask`